Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: The Problem

-Biomedical investigators have traditionally attempted to reject the null of equality in marginals using simple statistics of $Y(T)$ such as the mean (e.g., t-test, ANOVA) or variance (e.g., F-test) which average over patients.
+Biomedical investigators have traditionally attempted to summarize $Y(T)$ by estimating the aforementioned densities or computing simple statistics of $Y(T)$, such as the mean or variance, which average over patients.
 However, averages fail to capture patient heterogeneity when patients within the same clinical population respond to treatment differently.
-For example, all patients with breast cancer do not respond better to the medication raloxifene ($T=1$) relative to placebo ($T=0$), but patients who are estrogen or progesterone receptor positive often do \cite{Martinkovich14}; the marginal distributions of $(Y(0), Y(1))$ therefore only differ among breast cancer patients with particular molecular receptors in this case.
-Biomedical investigators are thus also interested in computing statistics of $Y(T)$ \textit{given} a set of patient covariates $\bm{X}$ in order to elucidate patient-specific treatment effects.
+For example, all patients with breast cancer do not respond better to the medication raloxifene ($T=1$) relative to placebo ($T=0$), but patients who are estrogen or progesterone receptor positive often do \citep{Martinkovich14}; the densities $f(Y(0))$ and $f(Y(1))$ therefore only differ when restricted to breast cancer patients with particular molecular receptors in this case.
+Biomedical investigators are thus also interested in computing statistics of $Y(T)$ \textit{given} a set of patient covariates $\bm{X}$ in order to elucidate patient-specific outcomes.

-Most investigators in particular utilize the \textit{conditional mean} obtained by regressing $Y(T)$ on $\bm{X}$ (e.g., \cite{Zhang12,Luedtke16,Zhang2012c}).
-The conditional mean however does not capture the uncertainty in treatment effect because it assigns a single point prediction $\widehat{\mathbb{E}}(Y(T)|\bm{X})$ to each patient.
-Like many other random variables, the realized treatment effect for a particular patient may lie far from the conditional expectation.
-As a result, patients and healthcare providers instead prefer to know the conditional probabilities associated with \textit{all} possible values of $Y(T)$ in order to make more informed clinical decisions \cite{Akobeng07,Diamond79}.
+Most investigators in particular estimate the \textit{conditional expectation} by regressing $Y(T)$ on $\bm{X}$ (e.g., \citep{Zhang12,Luedtke16,Zhang2012c}).
+The conditional expectation however does not capture the uncertainty in outcome value because it assigns a single point prediction $\mathbb{E}(Y(T)|\bm{X}=\bm{x})$ to each patient.
+The realized outcome value for a particular patient may lie far from the conditional expectation.
+As a result, patients and healthcare providers instead prefer to know the conditional probabilities associated with \textit{all} possible values of $Y(T)$ in order to make more informed clinical decisions \citep{Akobeng07,Diamond79,Bhise18,Mah16,Berger15}.